security-notes/infobyte-faraday-wiki/How-to-run-Faraday.md

 <a name="run-binary-files"></a>
 ### Run binary files

-You can run Faraday Client, Faraday Manage and Faraday Plugin (fplugin) by using their binary files:
+You can run Faraday Client, Faraday ZSH Terminal, Faraday Manage and Faraday Plugin (fplugin) by using their binary files:

 * To run Faraday Client:

     ```
     $ faraday-client
+    ```

+* To run Faraday ZSH Terminal:

+    **Note:** In order to run Faraday ZSH Terminal, you need to run first Faraday Client without GUI:
+    ```
+    $ faraday-client --gui=no-gui
+    ```
+    Once you run the command above, you can run Faraday ZSH Terminal:
+    ```
+    $ faraday-terminal
     ```

 * To run Faraday Manage: